hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 #### Creating the configuration repository (seed node)
 * This should be prepared on the operators control outside of the cloud
-    - A desktop system (preferrably Linux, but Mac or WSL work as well) that supports docker
+    - A desktop system (preferably Linux, but Mac or WSL work as well) that supports docker
     - A small VM somewhere can be setup if needed; it can be disposed after config repo and manager node are set up
 * Follow the steps on <https://docs.scs.community/docs/iaas/guides/deploy-guide/seed>
 * Chose where you want to store your configuration repository